コンテンツにスキップ

 And finally, lighting.
 It is a very important element that gives time and light to the stage, and expresses the space and characters more emotionally.

-"The lighting, which we have fully installed, is not of the classical, solemn style of Noh from the first act onwards, but rather modern, witty designs that are in keeping with the drama.
-The second act in particular depicts the beauty of Shizuka, who ascends to heaven with Yoshitsune in fulfillment, from the wintery Mount Yoshino to the spring-like Tsurugaoka Hachimangu Shrine, under the falling snow," said Sakakibara, mentioned above.
+"The lighting, which is fully installed from the first act onwards, is not of the classical solemn style of Noh, but is modern and witty, designed to suit the drama.
+In particular, the second act depicts the beauty of Shizuka, who ascends to heaven with Yoshitsune once again in fulfillment, from the wintery Mount Yoshino to the spring-like Tsurugaoka Hachimangu Shrine, amid falling snow," said Sakakibara.

-This play was created transcending genres, countries and even eras, with the theme of "love and death" - something that is both universal and eternal for humans, and especially for those of us living today.
+This play transcends genres, countries, and even eras, and is based on the theme of "love and death," which is the most universal and eternal theme for humans, and especially for those of us living today.

-In these times, why not visit and nourish your soul with some wonderful nourishment?
+In times like these, why not visit and nourish your soul with some wonderful food?

-Regarding "Shizuka, Love and Death - A Creative Stage Performance Combining Noh and Opera" (scheduled to be held on August 7, 2021), which was announced at a press conference on Tuesday, June 1, 2021, in order to prevent the spread of COVID-19 within the prefecture and to ensure a safe and secure environment, the event will be held without an audience and will be live-streamed (free of charge).
+Regarding the press conference announced on Tuesday, June 1, 2021, "Shizuka, Love and Death - A Creative Stage Performance Combining Noh and Opera" (scheduled to be held on August 7, 2021), in order to prevent the spread of COVID-19 within the prefecture and to ensure a safe and secure environment, the event will be held without an audience and will be live-streamed (free of charge).

 Related articles